puneeth019/TalkingData/download_files.md

-All files of this competition can be found here:
+Data for this competition can be found here:

 https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data